-AN OVERVIEW OF NATURAL GAS BANS AND EFFORTS TO STOP THEM Efforts to push to electrify home heating and cooking can be seen across the country.
+Efforts to push to electrify home heating and cooking can be seen across the country.
 Municipal gas ban attempts are cropping up in many different states and come in different forms.
 The following presents a state-by-state overview of efforts to ban natural gas in the United States as well as efforts to protect consumer choice.
 Alabama

+Alabama Governor Kay Ivey signed its prohibition on municipal gas bans into law on May 3rd.

+Arizona

-Alabama governor Kay Ivey signed its prohibition on municipal gas bans into law on May 3rd.
-Arizona In February, Arizona passed a law preventing municipalities from instituting laws that prohibit certain energy sources.
+In February, Arizona passed a law preventing municipalities from instituting laws that prohibit certain energy sources.
 Arkansas

-On March 10, 2021 Arkansas passed Senate Bill 137, which prohibits local governments from restricting natural gas utility services California
+On March 10, 2021 Arkansas passed a law that prohibits local governments from restricting natural gas utility services.
+California

 As it currently stands, California has by far the most cities that have passed or are considering gas bans.
 The popularity of these policies was precipitated by Berkeley, which instituted its ban on new residential natural gas in January of 2019.
-These municipalities, 43 in all , include some of the states' biggest cities including San Francisco, San Jose, and Berkeley.
+These municipalities, 43 in all, include some of the states' biggest cities including San Francisco, San Jose, and Berkeley.
 Ten additional cities in the state, including Los Angeles, currently have proposed bans.
 Colorado

 In Colorado, two cities have proposed gas ban measures.
 The state's most populous city, Denver, and Boulder are both considering bans.
-"Denver's Net Zero Energy (NZE) New Buildings and Homes Implementation Plan", finalized in January of 2021, would require "all-electric equipment" in new residential homes by 2024.
+"Denver's Net Zero Energy (NZE) New Buildings and Homes Implementation Plan," finalized in January of 2021, would require "all-electric equipment" in new residential homes by 2024.
 The city is currently in the process of gathering feedback on the plan before it goes into effect.
 Boulder adopted the 2018 IECC code in March of 2018, and added more provisions to push residents toward electrification.
 The new code established a "maximum energy use per square foot on new residential construction and major renovations" in order to reach the city's net-zero emissions goal by 2030.
 The provision effectively bans natural gas through the building code.
 In March of 2021, Colorado lawmakers introduced HB21-1034 that protects consumers' right to use natural gas.
 Florida

-Miami, Florida's second most populous city, is currently attempting to eliminate natural gas hookups in new construction as part of its plans for carbon neutrality by 2050.
+Miami, Florida's second most populous city, was attempting to eliminate natural gas hookups in new construction as part of its plans for carbon neutrality by 2050.
 Although the plan has been announced, it is as yet unclear how the city will achieve this.
-Especially because Florida currently has a bill, SB 1128, working its way through the state Senate that would prohibit municipalities from restricting the "types or fuel sources of energy production used, delivered, converted, or supplied by certain entities to serve customers".
-If passed, this bill would prevent Miami or any other Florida city from preventing residential natural gas hookups.
+In June, Gov. Ron DeSantis signed a piece of legislation that prevents cities from placing bans on natural gas hookups.
 Georgia

-Georgia Governor Brian Kemp signed a bill into law on May 6th that prevents municipalities from banning natural gas. lowa
+Georgia Governor Brian Kemp signed a bill into law on May 6th that prevents municipalities from banning natural gas.
+Indiana